-We showed in \cite[Theorem 32]{CensorMansourReem2023prep} that the A-S-HLWB algorithm converges to a BAP whenever it is known in advance that there is a unique BAP.
+We showed in \cite[Theorem 32]{CensorMansourReem2024jour} that the A-S-HLWB algorithm converges to a BAP whenever it is known in advance that there is a unique BAP.
 This naturally leads to the task of providing conditions, hopefully easy-to-verify, which ensure that there is a unique BAP.
-In \cite[Proposition 16(iii)]{CensorMansourReem2023prep} we presented a sufficient condition for the uniqueness of the BAP problem: that both $A$ and $B$ are strictly convex, i.e., that their boundaries do not contain nondegenerate line segments, and that both $A$ and $B$ are compact.
-While this condition covers a large class of cases, there are many cases in which there is a unique BAP but the above-mentioned condition does not hold, and a simple example was given in \cite[Figure 3.1]{CensorMansourReem2023prep}.
+In \cite[Proposition 16(iii)]{CensorMansourReem2024jour} we presented a sufficient condition for the uniqueness of the BAP: that $A$ and $B$ are compact, strictly convex (i.e., that their boundaries do not contain nondegenerate line segments) and satisfy $dist(A,B)>0$.
+While the strict convexity condition covers a large class of cases, there are many cases in which there is a unique BAP but the above-mentioned condition does not hold, and a simple example was given in \cite[Figure 3.1]{CensorMansourReem2024jour}.

-We generalize \cite[Proposition 16]{CensorMansourReem2023prep} to all normed spaces, and present various other sufficient (and sometimes necessary) geometric conditions for the (at most) uniqueness of a BAP in a wide class of normed spaces.
-These conditions are related to the structure of the boundaries of the subsets, their relative orientation, and the structure of the unit sphere of the space.
-Roughly speaking, one of these conditions (Corollary \bref{cor:StrictlyConvexSets} below) says that if the unit sphere of the space does not contain nondegenerate intervals (that is, if $(X,\|\cdot\|)$ is strictly convex), and if either $A$ or $B$ is strictly convex, or if the boundaries of both of them contain nondegenerate intervals but no interval from the boundary of one subset is parallel to an interval contained in the boundary of the other subset, then there is at most one BAP.
-Our analysis, which is illustrated by various examples, also covers the case where each of the subsets $A$ and $B$ is a finite intersection of closed and convex subsets.
+Here we generalize \cite[Proposition 16(iii)]{CensorMansourReem2024jour} to all normed spaces, and present various other sufficient (and sometimes necessary) geometric conditions for the (at most) uniqueness of a BAP in a wide class of normed spaces.
+These conditions are related to the structure of the boundaries of the subsets, their relative orientation, and to the structure of the unit sphere of $X$.
+Roughly speaking, one of these conditions (Corollary \bref{cor:StrictlyConvexSets} below) says that if the unit sphere of $X$ does not contain nondegenerate intervals (that is, if $(X,\|\cdot\|)$ is strictly convex), and if either $A$ or $B$ is strictly convex, or if the boundaries of both of them contain nondegenerate intervals but no interval from the boundary of one subset is parallel to an interval contained in the boundary of the other subset, then there is at most one BAP.
+Our analysis, which is illustrated by various examples and counterexamples, also covers the case where both $A$ and $B$ are finite intersections of closed and convex subsets.
 As can be seen from this discussion, our results significantly extend the horizon of the A-S-HLWB algorithm.